Why Christians Are Deceived

 The hypocrisy is obvious ...
 While Christianity Today claims that it is harmful and objectionable for Christians to issue public warnings against other Christians, they do not hesitate to issue a really nasty public warning against their fellow Christians at Apprising Ministries and Way of Life Literature.
 If Christianity Today issues public warnings, that is fine and helpful, but others are not allowed the same privilege.
 That sounds like hypocrisy to me.

-preach the word; be urgent in season, out of season; reprove, rebuke, exhort, with all longsuffering and teaching.
-[2Timothy 4:2]
+preach the word; be ready in season and out of season; reprove, rebuke, exhort, with great patience and instruction.
+(2 Timothy 4:2 NASB)

 When dealing with the Pharisees, who were respected religious leaders of the day, Jesus' language can only be called 'harsh'.
 He called them hypocrites, children of hell, blind guides, fools and blind, serpents, and a generation of vipers.
 Sadly, His words equally apply to far too many religious leaders of today.

-Yea, they bind heavy burdens and grievous to be borne, and lay them on men's shoulders; but they themselves will not move them with their finger.
-But all their works they do to be seen of men: for they make broad their phylacteries, and enlarge the borders of their garments, and love the chief place at feasts, and the chief seats in the synagogues, and the salutations in the marketplaces, and to be called of men, Rabbi.
-[Matthew 23:4-7]
+"They tie up heavy burdens and lay them on men's shoulders, but they themselves are unwilling to move them with so much as a finger.
+"But they do all their deeds to be noticed by men; for they broaden their phylacteries and lengthen the tassels of their garments.
+"They love the place of honor at banquets and the chief seats in the synagogues, and respectful greetings in the market places, and being called Rabbi by men.
+(Matthew 23:4-7 NASB)

 And, as the incident at the temple shows, Jesus' words were followed by action.
-[All Emphasis Added]

-That's about as judgmental as it gets
+That's about as judgmental as it gets.

 John The Baptist was not exactly polite when he saw the religious leaders making their way to his baptism.